TIBCOSoftware/tci-flogo/samples/app-dev/API-Development/REST/rest-client-auth-OAuth2_TCI_PAPI/readme.md

 This example demonstrates how to create and use HTTP Client Authorization connection in flogo apps to enable authorization for TCI platform APIs using Auth type OAuth 2.0 and grant type Client Credentials.

-The app is desined to access TCI's userinfo API using InvokeRestService activity which is configured with a HTTP Client Authorization connection named 'TCI_OauthClient'.
+The app is designed to access TCI's userinfo API using InvokeRestService activity which is configured with a HTTP Client Authorization connection named 'TCI_OauthClient'.

 ## Prerequisites